Skip to main content

 Hardness Assumptions

-Three standard assumptions underpin every theorem in this document.
-None is specific to Alberta Buck – each one is already required by Ethereum's own security model or by any pairing-based construction built on the ecPairing precompile.
+Four standard assumptions underpin the theorems in this document.
+None is specific to Alberta Buck – each one is already required by Ethereum's own security model or by any pairing-based / zk-SNARK construction built on the ecPairing precompile.

 1. Discrete Logarithm (DLog) on \( G_1 \): given \( P, Q \in G_1 \), finding \( \alpha \in \mathbb{Z}_q \) with \( Q = \alpha P \) is infeasible.
 Protects ElGamal IND-CPA security, Schnorr unforgeability, and Chaum-Pedersen soundness.